sorakim-lab/sop-cognitive-friction-pilot/README.md

 ## What this repository includes
 - A Jupyter notebook (`sop_cognitive_friction_pilot.ipynb`) demonstrating
-  rule-based detection of structural features associated with cognitive friction (e.g., conditional branching, exception handling, obligation cues).
+  rule-based detection of structural features associated with cognitive friction (e.g., conditional branching, exceptㄹion handling, obligation cues).
 - A small set of synthetic SOP sentences used for illustrative analysis.

 ## Scope and limitations